btsdev/global_hotkeys/README.md

 Also, it uses the winsound library's Beep function to emit a low and subtle visual cue to indicate whether you just toggled the global snippets on or off.

-`I personally use the Hyperkey (which is basically Window+Control+Shift+Alt) to avoid clashing with most application's own hotkeys, which is normally not available in windows, but it can be setup using [Autohotkey](https://stackoverflow.com/questions/40435980/how-to-emulate-hyper-key-in-windows-10-using-autohotkey) and also applying the [OfficeKeyFix](https://github.com/anthonyheddings/OfficeKeyFix) which you'll need to compile yourself if one is interested.
+<p style="color: #ce915b;" markdown="1">I personally use the Hyperkey (which is basically Window+Control+Shift+Alt) to avoid clashing with most application's own hotkeys, which is normally not available in windows, but it can be setup using [Autohotkey](https://stackoverflow.com/questions/40435980/how-to-emulate-hyper-key-in-windows-10-using-autohotkey) and also applying the [OfficeKeyFix](https://github.com/anthonyheddings/OfficeKeyFix) which you'll need to compile yourself if one is interested.
 I personally mapped it to my right control key instead of the capslock key; it was just a simple edit to the Autohotkey script.
-Both of these I placed in my windows startup folder, and then I was all set.`
+Both of these I placed in my windows startup folder, and then I was all set.</p>

 ## Additional functionality